-Recently, deep Recurrent Neural Networks (RNN) such as Long-Short Term Memory networks (LSTM) have shown breakthrough results over state-of-the-art machine learning methods in many applications with non-linear temporal data including robotics, high-energy physics and computational geometry (Goodfellow et al., 2016).
-These methods can successfully engineer appropriate long-term temporal dependencies and variable length features, significantly lessening the need to pre-process data with respect to traditional machine learning methods or statistical approaches.
+Recently, deep recurrent neural networks (RNN) such as long short-term memory networks (LSTM) have shown breakthrough results over state-of-the-art machinelearning methods in many applications with non-linear temporal data, including robotics, high-energy physics and computational geometry (Goodfellow et al. 2016).
+These methods can successfully engineer appropriate long-term temporal dependencies and variable length features, significantly lessening the need to pre-process data with respect to traditional machine-learning methods or statistical approaches.
 It is the ability to capture the long-term dependencies that make LSTM networks particularity fitting for the problem at hand.

-Although, there is an enormous scope for the possible applications of deep neural networks in management of WWTPs, very few studies (Zhang et al., 2018, 2017) are devoted to this topic and none have addressed fault detection problem, despite the potential of these methods as highlighted by Sun et al. in their recent review (Sun et al., 2019).
-This is surprising, considering WWTP operators have vast streams of data at their hands (Corominas et al., 2018), while deep neural networks typically provide highest performance with vast amounts of data.
-As such, potentially valuable information remains locked in databases, rightfully described as data graveyards (Corominas et al., 2018), unexploited and unable to be processed in timely fashion (Yoo et al., 2008).
+Although there is enormous scope for the possible applications of deep neural networks in the management of WWTPs, very few studies (Zhang et al. 2017, 2018) have been devoted to this topic and none have addressed fault detection problems, despite the potential of these methods, as highlighted by Sun and Scanlon (2019) in their recent review.
+This is surprising, considering that WWTP operators have vast streams of data to hand (Corominas et al. 2018), while deep neural networks typically provide the highest performance with vast amounts of data.
+As such, potentially valuable information remains locked in databases, rightfully described as "data graveyards" (Corominas et al. 2018), unexploited and unable to be processed in timely fashion (Yoo et al. 2008).